 What are you really looking for?
 Before you make any big plans, it’s important to make sure you know what you want.

-Is it near amenities – shops, schools, doctors etc.
+- Is it near amenities – for example, shops, schools and doctors

 In the property